Best Gluten-Free Cities in Europe: Top 5 from a Celiac

 5- Vienna

 When I initially planned a trip to Vienna in 2022 I wasn’t sure I’d love the city.
 But, it was one of my favorites!
 It gave off very similar vibes to Paris; it was artsy, sophisticated, and stunning.
-The city has a rich history as the seat of the Hapsburg empire and there is no shortage of incredible palaces to visit.

 Visiting Hofburg House is a must!
 The city is also home to some of the richest histories of classical music.
 Seeing the artists with their instruments reminded me how much this city has to offer.